franioWas/G11_CS_Project/WORKPLAN.md

 3. allow template code to use address's other then the loop back -- FAIL **May 22:**
 1. finish what was goal 1 on May 21 -- SUCCESS
-2. finish what was goal 2 on May 21
+2. finish what was goal 2 on May 21 -- FAIL
 3. finish what was goal 3 on May 21 -- SUCCESS